KooperL/portfolio/server/readme.md

 @reboot cd /DIR/portfolio/server/ && /usr/bin/python3 /DIR/portfolio/server/app.py```

 ## SQLITE
-Tracking for the `data/` folder is now disables, so the same applies for the databases.
+Tracking for the `data/` folder is now disabled, so the same applies for the databases.
 Run `mkdir data/` and `python initDatabase.py` to create the SQLite3 database file.
 Edit the file to change its behaviour.
 By default the important functions are commented out to save me from myself.

 ## MONGO
 Configure the mongodb daemon at `/etc/mongod.conf` and populate the following values.